Ezus-Software/ezusAPIDocumentation/source/index.html.md

 > Make sure to replace `YOUR TOKEN` to use our API in the next steps

 EZUS uses API keys to allow access to the API.
-If you don't have an Ezus account, you can ask for a Demo on our [Website](https://ezus.io/).
+If you don't have an Ezus account, you can ask for a demo on our [Website](https://ezus.io/).

 Ezus expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `X-API-KEY: ApiKey`

-To get your API key, you have to ask to your Account Manager
+To get your API key, you have to ask to your account manager

 After calling the login route, a bearer token will be returned to you, it must be included in the header of all your calls to the Ezus API